Contentment. Is it possible? Is it achievable?

 Most would say no. Lives marked by endless pursuits of meaning and purpose, leading to an ever-glowing yet diminishing horizon of promise, just never seem to find it.
 But still, we all have this idea of contentment, as though it were something attainable, something real.

-I believe contentment IS a real condition and IS attainable.
-But not by the path chosen by most of humanity.
+I believe contentment is a real condition and is attainable.
+But not by the path chosen by most people.

 To discover that place of genuine happiness, we have to get one main thing right: happiness cannot be found by pursuing happiness.

 Yes, I know that seems ridiculous, but it really is true.
 There is no such thing as finding contentment!
 It cannot be found because humans are vastly more complex than the very things that we mistakenly believe will bring contentment – and – we are so wired that we have far deeper needs than our brains and bodies can possibly reach.

 Think it through.
 What do almost all people think of when thinking of being happy?
 They think of: